techjay-c/tp/docs/DeveloperGuide.md

 Prerequisite: There is at least 1 Dentist stored in ToothTracker `list-dentist`

 Expected Output in the Dentist List.
-All Dentists stored in ToothTracker is displayed.
+All Dentists stored in ToothTracker are displayed.

-Expected Output in the Command Output Box: Listed all Dentist!
+Expected Output in the Command Output Box: Listed all dentists!
 <br><br>

 ### Edit a Dentist